-Dottybacks are a wide variety of small, brightly colored saltwater fishes.
+Dottybacks are a genus of small, brightly colored saltwater fishes.
 These fish may be small, but they can be aggressive and will fiercely defend their cave or crevice home.
 Dottybacks are hermaphrodite fish and employ various reproductive strategies.

 Common Name: Dottyback

 |Tank Level||Bottom dweller|

 |Temperature||74 to 82 F (22 to 28 C)|

 There are many species of Dottyback fishes native to Indo-Pacific coral reefs.
 Known for their vibrant coloration, dottyback fish are vivid additions to any reef or coral aquarium.

 Many varieties of dottyback have been successfully captive-bred.
 Even hybrids are being seen that do very well in captivity.
 Always try to purchase captive-bred fish to limit those taken from wild populations.

 All dottybacks have elongated bodies with various colorations.
 The Purple or Orchid Dottyback are known for their bright, vibrant purple color.
 The Indigo or Electric Indigo are captive hybrids with a bight blue stripe along their lateral midline mixed with white and black stripes.
 The Neon Dottyback and Purple Stripe Dottyback are a mix of bright colors, broken up both vertically and horizontally along the sides of the fish.
 No matter which species you choose, it will be a bright addition to your saltwater aquarium.